jcs-elpa/organize-imports-java/README.md

 the import in the current buffer.
 Just to let you know, it will take a while lodaing all the jar/lib files the first time to create the cache file.
-If you wish to refresh the paths-config.oij file then just call `organize-imports-java-reload-paths' function then it will do the work.
+If you wish to refresh the paths-config.oij file then just call `organize-imports-java-reload-paths` function then it will do the work.